mallamsiddiq/library-mangement-cowrywise/README.md

-Here's the updated README with a copyright section and contact information:

----

 # Library Management System API

 This project provides a RESTful API for managing a library system, including user authentication, book management, and issuance tracking.